 Most kids love piggy banks.
 The cute designs, the clank of the coin as it is dropped into the slot, and the donors’ smiles are more satisfying to the child than the notion of saving money.
-Still, it’s good to get children into the idea of saving at an early age, and piggy banks bring an all-important element of fun into the process.
+Still, it’s good to get children into the idea of saving early, and piggy banks bring an all-important element of fun into the process.

-So if you are thinking about opening a child savings account for one of your own kids or one of your grandchildren, you will naturally want to select one of the best children’s savings accounts that you can.
+So if you are considering opening a child savings account for one of your kids or grandchildren, you will naturally want to select one of the best children’s savings accounts or one of the best ISAs for children that you can find.

-Getting your child interested in a child savings account shouldn’t be all that difficult.
+Getting your kid interested in a child savings account shouldn’t be difficult.
 After all, kids are naturally curious about almost anything.
 You can start by telling them that by putting money into the best children’s savings account, it will grow in value.
-You can explain that banks are there to make money from people who save with them but that it is the child’s responsibility to keep hold of that money.
-Here are a few tips on engaging the child on the subject of having a child savings account:
+Then you can explain that banks are there to make money from people who save with them but that the child is responsible for keeping hold of that money.

 Selecting the best children’s savings account

-You don’t want to involve the child in the initial work of gathering information on the children’s savings account UK options.
-It’s best to gather all the initial details yourself, slim them down to what you believe to be the best children’s savings accounts around, and then go through the selection with them, explaining the pros and cons of each one in simple terms.
-This guide on the money helper.org.uk website might come in handy.
+You want to avoid involving the child in gathering information on the children’s savings account UK options, including premium bonds for children.
+Instead, it’s best to figure out all the initial details yourself, slim them down to what you believe to be the best children’s savings accounts around, and then go through the selection with them, explaining the pros and cons of each one.

 Keeping the child interested

-Once you’ve both decided which bank to go with and after setting up a savings account for a child, you can keep the child’s interest focused by checking out the accounts’ progress from time to time, whether it is an easy-access or variable rate account, and reporting back to you.
+Once you’ve both decided which investment provider, bank or building society to go with and after setting up a savings account for a child, you can keep the child’s interest focused by checking out the accounts’ progress frequently and reporting back to you, regardless of the type of savings account ( ISA or an easy access or variable rate savings account).

 Opening a child savings account online

-The open savings account for child option saves you the hassle of having to go back to the bank of your choice once you’ve made the decision of which of the best children’s savings accounts you will run.
+Opening a savings account for a child online saves you the hassle of returning to the bank or investment provider of your choice once you decide which of the best children’s savings accounts you will run.

 Again, it’s something in which you can involve the child.
-When opening the best savings account for a grandchild, it’s often the child who is more computer literate than the grandparent, so it makes sense to do it together.
+For example, when opening the best savings account for a grandchild, it’s often the child who is more computer literate than the grandparent, so it makes sense to do it together.

 Opening savings accounts for grandchildren

-If you are asking yourself can I open a savings account for my grandchild, then the answer is yes, you can.
-The reason that some people think you can’t might be because it’s only the parents who can set up child ISAs.
+If you are asking yourself, “can I open a savings account for my grandchild” then the answer is yes, you can.
+Some people think you can’t because it’s only the parents who can set up a junior ISA.
 However, a grandparent can open a savings account for a child as long as they have the appropriate documentation.

-You can “gift” a child up to £3,000 per annum totally free of inheritance tax.
-You can carry this allowance into the next year and gift £6,000 tax-free.
+Also, you can “gift” a child up to £3,000 per annum each tax year, totally free of inheritance tax.
+You can carry this ISA allowance into the next year and gift £6,000 tax-free.

-When can a young person withdraw money from a child savings account?
+When can a young person withdraw money from a child’s savings account?

-Some older generation members still think that a young person cannot withdraw money from their child saving account until 21.
-It is not the case.
-Today, it is the child savings account no access until 18 rule that applies in most cases.
+Some older generation members may think that a young person can only withdraw money from their child’s savings account once they are 21.
+However, it is not the case.
+Today, the child savings account no-access-until-18 rule applies in most cases.

 Junior or Child ISAs

-Child savings accounts provide better interest than adult savings accounts.
+Child savings accounts or junior savings accounts provide better interest than adult regular savings accounts, making them one of the best ISAs for a baby.
 It’s great news because it means it is easier to accumulate more savings.
-However, ordinary child savings accounts do not normally perform as well as Junior or Child ISAs.
-However, the ISA should be the stocks and shares variant rather than a Junior Cash ISA to make a significant difference.
+However, ordinary child savings accounts generally do not perform as well as Junior or Child ISAs.
+However, the ISA should be the stocks and shares variant rather than a Junior Cash ISA to make a significant difference in profit earnings.

 Junior Cash ISAs offer very similar interest rates to ordinary child savings accounts.
-The one advantage they both have is that funds invested within them are very safe.
-Funds invested in a stocks and shares Junior ISA, however, are subject to the fluctuations of the stock markets, so there is an element of risk involved.
+The one advantage they both have is that funds invested within them are safer.
+However, funds invested in a stocks and shares Junior ISA are subject to the fluctuations of the stock markets, so an element of risk is involved.

-But as a Junior or Child ISA is normally taken out over an extended period, a large amount of that risk is mitigated.
-Junior ISAs also have a larger personal annual allowance of up to £4000 per annum.
+But since a Junior or Child ISA is usually taken out over an extended period, a large amount of that risk is mitigated.
+Junior ISAs also have a larger personal annual allowance of up to £4,000 per annum per tax year.

 We have been through turbulent times recently with regard to the COVID-19 pandemic.
 One of the consequences is that inflation has reached much higher levels than was previously anticipated.
-It does mean that in the long term, unless the child savings account selected offers good interest, in real terms, the savings could significantly devalue over time.
+Therefore, in the long term, unless the best children’s savings account selected offers good interest, in real terms, the savings could significantly devalue over time.